-Candidates will probably define "limited war" as one being confined to a limited geographical area, and to a limited number of participants, in contrast to the two world wars in the first half of the twentieth century.
-Reasons could include the invention and spread of atom and nuclear bombs, with the fear of world destruction if they were used in a world war; the rise of two superpowers and the development of the Cold War after the Second World War; foundation and work of the United Nations as a peace keeping force; treaties on arms' limitation.
+Candidates will probably define "limited war" as one being confined to a limited geographical area, to a limited number of participants, limited in aims and methods of warfare, in contrast to the two world wars in the first half of the twentieth century.
+Reasons could include: the invention and spread of atomic and nuclear bombs, with the fear of world destruction if they were used in a world war; the rise of two superpowers and the development of the Cold War after the Second World War; the foundation and work of the United Nations as a peace keeping force; treaties on arms' limitation

 For results, candidates could discuss some of the so-called "limited wars", such as Korea, Vietnam, Arab-Israeli wars, and probably point out that although they were limited to some extent, they were also bloody and destructive.
-They could also discuss events that did not turn into large scale wars such as the Falklands and First Gulf Wars.
+They could also discuss events that did not turn into large scale wars such as the Falklands and First Gulf War.